 Children who have experienced abuse and neglect are at a higher risk of mental health problems and other poor outcomes throughout their lives.
 Very young children are particularly vulnerable to abuse and neglect and the impact on their development can be profound.

 A multidisciplinary team, the London Infant and Family Team (LIFT), works with children and families over a 9-15 month period.
 The team provides a holistic service, working within the statutory social care and family court systems to ensure the highest quality interventions are provided and permanence decisions reflect the best evidence about child, family and relationship functioning.

 The project succeeded in establishing the LIFT service and negotiated with the judiciary on inclusion criteria for the service.
-When treatment was offered, flexibility around the adherence to Public Law Outlines were introduced.
-This enabled a treatment plan to be undertaken in addition to assessments.
+The RCT commenced in October 2017.

 The qualitative DfE-funded independent evaluation that sat alongside the RCT and published in 2017 found that it was a significant achievement to establish the LIFT service, not least in negotiating agreement with the judiciary about the inclusion criteria for being offered the service and that, in cases where treatment was indicated, introducing flexibility about the requirement to adhere to the Public Law Outline timescales of a final decision by 26 weeks to enable a treatment plan to be undertaken in addition to the assessment.

 The LIFT service was initially not fully staffed, in particular the consultant psychologist and psychiatrist were appointed after other team members because it took longer to recruit and appoint them.
 This led to an early lack of leadership.